Diveshnew/FullStack-ToDoApp/README.md

     npm run dev
     ```
     >[!Note]
-   > You should be in the backend directory to do this so `cd ../frontend/`
+   > You should be in the frontend directory to do this so `cd ../frontend/`